Tolerating confrontation

 • I have the following thoughts about others ...

 Now, think of situations in which you tolerated confrontation well.
-What specific actions did you take that were helpful?
+What helpful actions did you take?

 Take action